- Quick Search

 In 1997 he founded Infernal (also known as Infernal 666) and also joined fellow Swedish Black Metal band War (also known as Total War) during the same period.
 In War he played guitars on the band's only two releases, their "Total War" EP from 1997 and their only full length, "We Are War", released in 1999.
 War split up in 1999.

 In Infernal, he played guitars, bass, and handled vocal duties as well as writing lyrics.
 Infernal released three fantastic EPs ("Infernal" - 1999, "Summon Forth the Beast" - 2002, "The Infernal Return" - 2010), and also a split album with Dark Funeral in 2002 titled "Under Wings of Hell".
 Being the sole core member of the band, Infernal came to an end upon David Parland's death.

-At the time of his death, David Parland was also working on a solo project, titled Blackmoon's Darkwinds, although the only release was a split album with U.S. Black Metal band Nocturnal Abyss, titled "Beyond the Nothingness".
+At the time of his death, he was also working on a solo project, titled Blackmoon's Darkwinds, although the only release was a split album with U.S. Black Metal band Nocturnal Abyss, titled "Beyond the Nothingness".

-So go ahead, pop on Necrophobic's "The Nocturnal Silence", Dark Funeral's "The Secrets of the Black Arts", or any of Infernal's excellent EPs and celebrate David Parland's life and appreciate his invaluable contributions to Black Metal!
+So go ahead, crack open a beer, pop on Necrophobic's "The Nocturnal Silence", Dark Funeral's "The Secrets of the Black Arts", or any of Infernal's excellent EPs and celebrate David Parland's life and appreciate his invaluable contributions to Black Metal.

 8 Comments for 'David Parland passes away'